ramgarces/CybersecurityPortfolio/README.md

 By using several operators and conditions in my SQL queries I was able to investigate suspicious activity that is occuring on the organizations network and systems.
 For instance, I was able to use the ```>``` and the ```=``` operators to find failed login attempts that took place after working hours.
 I was also able to use ```NOT```, ```AND```, ```OR```, and ```LIKE``` to sift through hundreds of employee records to find exactly what I was looking for in a more streamlined process than going through each record individually.

+### _Analyze a Vulnerable System for a Small Business (Google Cybersecurity Professional Certification)_
+For this project I was tasked with performing a vulnerability assessment for an e-commerce company that uses a remote database server for their employees to query information from.
+The employees use this database server to get information for potential customers, but the database has been open to the public since the company launched three years prior.

+I was given a [template](https://github.com/ramgarces/CybersecurityPortfolio/blob/main/Vulnerability%20assessment%20report%20template.pdf) that explains the system hardware used for the remote database and the scope which provides the focus and boudaries of the vulnerability assessment.
+In conjunction with the template, a supplemental file that outlines the [NIST SP 800-30 Rev. 1](https://github.com/ramgarces/CybersecurityPortfolio/blob/main/NIST%20SP%20800-30%20Rev.%201.pdf) publication is used to conduct the vulnerability assessment.

+For the vulnerability assessment, I was to provide a purpose statement, identify three threat sources for a risk assessment, provide the approach that I took for the vulnerability assessment, and a remediation strategy to improve the security of the system.
+[Here](https://github.com/ramgarces/CybersecurityPortfolio/blob/main/Vulnerability%20assessment%20report%20-%20Ramiro%20Garces.pdf) is my vulnerability assessment - my responses are shown in **red**.

 ## Certifications
 ![Image of the CompTIA Network+ certification badge](https://github.com/ramgarces/CybersecurityPortfolio/blob/main/images/NetworkPlus%20Logo%20Certified%20CE.png)